HeptaSean/cardano-importers/README.md

                                                    style="width:33%">

-After defining name and password for this new wallet, it is imported and can be used to send, receive, and even connect to dApps:
+After defining name and password for this new wallet, it is imported and can be used to send, receive, and even connect to dApps:<br>
 <img src="images/Eternl-04-Wallet-Imported.png"
      alt="Screenshot of the imported wallet in Eternl" style="width:100%">